Dhanushp007/hello-world/README.md

 # hello-world
 First repository

-This is first repository trying to learn h0ow to use github
+This is first repository trying to learn how to use github